Narasimha1997/py_cpu/README.md

 # py_cpu
 Python bindings for Google's [cpu_features](https://github.com/google/cpu_features) library.
-Using this library, Python developers can check for hardware specific features and enable the respective optimizations in their software at runtime. `pycpu` provides bindings for multiple hardware architectures like `x86`, `ARM`, `AARCH64`, `MIPS` and `PPC`.
+Using this library, Python developers can check for hardware specific features and enable the respective optimizations in their software at runtime. `py_cpu` provides bindings for multiple hardware architectures like `x86`, `ARM`, `AARCH64`, `MIPS` and `PPC`.

 ### Quick start
-To use pycpu, You can directly download and install the pre-built wheel file, using the command below:
+To use py_cpu, You can directly download and install the pre-built wheel file, using the command below:
 ```
-pip install pycpu
+pip install py_cpu
 ```

 (For x86, the pre-built wheel will be installed automatically, on other platforms, the source distribution will be downloaded and the package will be built on the platform natively)